mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-02-monday_morning_Unix-and-the-Command-Line.md

 Here's a cheat sheet of UNIX commands from Fosswire:
 - [Unix/Linux Command Cheat Sheet](https://files.fosswire.com/2007/08/fwunixref.pdf)

 ChatGPT ([https://chatgpt.com](https://chatgpt.com)) will also give good answers to well posed questions about what a Unix command does and how to get the best out of it.
+Try asking it to tell you about the command `cd`, the common problems with using `cd` or a joke related to `cd`.

 ---

 ### Making directories and files
-Let's make a new directory in the Desktop folder
+Let's make a new directory in the `Desktop` folder

 ```bash
 $ mkdir bioinfo_adventures